 6) Long-distance travel: Supposedly, buses and trains emit less CO2 than planes.
 When traveling long-distance, buses and trains are the way to go if possible.
 Also, who doesn’t love kickin’ their feet up and catching up on their summer reading list (that most of us haven’t had the time to touch)?

 7) Be mindful of which airlines you fly: Airlines are 2-3 percent of greenhouse gas emissions!
-Make sure to thoroughly research the environmental standards of each airlines.
+Make sure to thoroughly research the environmental standards of each airline.
 Some are more fuel efficient than others and invest in greener aircrafts.
-Of course, most of us have a budget, but if it’s the difference of only a few bucks, might as well choose the greener airline.
-Check here for the best flight deals, and even choose which airlines you want to see during your search.
+Of course, most of us have a budget, but if it’s the difference of only a few bucks, then you might as well choose the greener airline.
+Check here for the best flight deals, and while you’re at it, you can even choose which airlines you want to see during your search.

 9) Bring a reusable water bottle: Not only will this reduce waste, but it will save you loads of money!
 Think about that four dollar, plastic water bottle at the airport that you don’t really wanna spend your paycheck on, but end up reluctantly paying for anyway because you have no other choice.
 LITERALLY, ONE OF THE WORST FEELINGS.